(AB1) pre-abelian category

 (AB5) Grothendieck category

-In a discussion with Vaughan Pratt on the categories mailing list, Peter Freyd gave a very sharp description of the commonalities and differences between abelian categories and toposes (or, in the first place, between abelian categories and pretoposes), by introducing a finitely axiomatized theory of “AT categories”.
-As it turns out, this theory embodies the commonalities with such precision that every AT category splits as a product of an abelian category and a pretopos.
+In a discussion with Vaughan Pratt on the categories mailing list, Peter Freyd gave a sharp and clever description of the commonalities and differences between abelian categories and toposes (or, in the first place, between abelian categories and pretoposes), by introducing a finitely axiomatized theory of “AT categories”.
+Thus abelian categories and pretoposes are examples of AT categories; underscoring how much these structures have in common, Freyd’s theory hews so closely to both of these two basic examples that in fact every AT category splits cleanly as a product of a pretopos part and an abelian part.

 Freyd introduces some baseline assumptions on the categories in question:

 If we introduce predicates to express these four baseline assumptions, such as a predicate formula whose meaning is “ is a pushout pair for pairs of arrows ”, then the remaining AT axioms given below all have a simple logical structure: they can be expressed as Horn clauses in the language generated by the baseline predicates.
 The first 8 axioms are in fact universal Horn clauses in these predicates.

 This might look like a side comment for logicians, but it might also signal that Freyd intends to invoke, if pressed for details of proofs, one of a battery of representation theorems, such as the representation theorem for regular categories whose precise formulation is in terms of Horn theories – see Categories, Allegories for examples.

 Furthermore, by choosing a specific initial object, a specific pullback for each pair of arrows with common target, etc., an AT category can be cast as a model for a certain essentially algebraic theory.
 In other words, such “algebraic AT categories” can be internalized in any finitely complete category.

 The crucial difference between “abelianness” and “toposness” is concentrated in the following definition: